simoncowen88/dogeconf-19/talk/90-expr.md

     | Mul of Expr * Expr
     | Div of Expr * Expr
     | Const of float
-    | Var
+    | Input
 ```

 ???

-Var = input variable
+Input = input variable

 --

-Algebra : set of types and methods acting on them.
+Algebra : set of types and methods.

 Declarative : not an implementation, simply a description.